edwardbrazier/chat-export-structurer/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![GitHub issues](https://img.shields.io/github/issues/1ch1n/chat-export-structurer)](https://github.com/1ch1n/chat-export-structurer/issues)

+---

+> **"The next era of AI won't be won by who prompts best.
+It will be won by who holds context best."**

+If you're building with AI, you know the problem: every conversation starts from zero, your best insights get buried in exported JSON, and there's no memory layer connecting it all.

+This tool is the foundation.
+A clean, local-first parser that turns messy AI exports into structured SQLite archives—ready for search, RAG, agents, or whatever you're building next.

+**Part of [MyChatArchive](https://mychatarchive.com)** — a full platform for AI memory and context.
+Launching Q1 2025.

+---

+## What It Does

-**Convert messy AI chat exports into clean, queryable SQLite archives.**
+Convert messy AI chat exports into clean, queryable SQLite archives.
+Own your data.
+Build your memory layer.

-This tool is the foundation layer of [MyChatArchive](https://mychatarchive.com) - coming soon - designed to make AI conversation data clean, portable, and fully yours.

 Supports ChatGPT, Claude (Anthropic), and Grok exports.
 No API keys, no cloud services, just local SQLite.

-## Features
+## Why Use This

+- **Own your data** — Everything stays local.
+No cloud, no API keys, no tracking
+- **Search everything** — Built-in full-text search (FTS5) across all your conversations
+- **Never lose context** — SHA1-based deduplication keeps your archive clean across imports
-- **Multi-platform support** - ChatGPT, Anthropic Claude, and Grok
+- **Multi-platform** — Works with ChatGPT, Claude, and Grok exports (more coming)
-- **Streaming parser** - Handles multi-GB files efficiently
+- **Production-ready** — Streaming parser handles multi-GB files without breaking
-- **Full-text search** - Built-in FTS5 for instant lookups
-- **Stable IDs** - SHA1-based deduplication across imports
-- **Test mode** - Preview data before writing to database
+- **Safe testing** — Preview mode lets you inspect data before writing to database
-- **Offline** - Zero external dependencies

 ## Installation